Your privacy: our General Data Protection Regulation compliance statement

 Does the data impact or have the potential to impact on an individual, whether in a personal, family, business or professional capacity?

-We adhere to the Principles of Data Protection, as set out in The Data Protection Act 1998 and the General Data Protection Regulations (GDPR), which come into force in May 2018.
+We adhere to the Principles of Data Protection, as set out in The Data Protection Act 2018 and the General Data Protection Regulations (GDPR), which came into force in May 2018.

 Specifically, these Principles require that personal information: